petervdpas/ScriptRunner.Plugins.OrmLite/README.md

-# ScriptRunner.Plugins.OrmDelight
+# ScriptRunner.Plugins.OrmLite

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Version](https://img.shields.io/badge/version-1.0.0-blue)

-`OrmDelight` is a lightweight and powerful plugin for **ScriptRunner**, offering seamless database management and operations.
+`OrmLite` is a lightweight and powerful plugin for **ScriptRunner**, offering seamless database management and operations.
 With support for SQLite via `SqliteDatabase`, it provides CRUD operations, schema management, dynamic queries, and transactional support.

 ---

 ## 🚀 Features

-- **CRUD Operations**: Easily create, read, update, and delete records in your database.
+- **CRUD Operations**: Create, read, update, and delete records in your database.
 - **Dynamic Query Execution**: Run custom SQL queries with dynamic parameterization.
 - **Schema Management**: Automatically create or update tables based on model definitions.
 - **Attribute-Based Validation**: Enforce validation rules on your models with attributes like `Required` and `Unique`.